cwolfram/Inge/README.md

 ### Installation

-1. Clone Repo and run `pip install -e .` to install all the requirements.
+1. Clone Repo and run `pip3 install -e .` to install all the requirements.
 2. Copy or Rename `config.ini.example` to `config.ini`

 ### Configuration